tachi-hi/euterpe/README.md

 + Hardware: Audio I/O is required.
 (PC with microphones and speakers)
 + OS: Linux and Mac OS X
-    + The system has been originally developed on the Linux Mint.
+    + The system has been originally developed on Linux Mint.
-    + It would be easier to build the systme on other Debian-based distributions.
+    + It would be also easy to build the system on other Debian-based distributions including Ubuntu.
-    + It may also be possible to build the system on other kind of distributions e.g. Fedora but I have not verified yet.
+    + It may also be possible to build the system on other kind of distributions e.g. Fedora, but I have not verified it yet.
     + I have successfully built the codes on Mac OS X (Yosemite) using `clang++`

 ### Libraries